UnofficialJuliaMirror/bcbi-predictmd-conda-recipes/README.md

 This repository contains Conda recipes for building the binary dependencies of [PredictMD](https://www.predictmd.net).

 These recipes are only intended for use inside the `mhowison/conda-build:v2` Docker image, and therefore they may not work in other environments.

+Issues for this project should be submitted to the PredictMD issue tracker: [https://github.com/bcbi/PredictMD.jl/issues](https://github.com/bcbi/PredictMD.jl/issues)

 ## Usage